I get asked quite often “What are your favorite fixed blade knives?”

 |10.75″ Inches in Length||133-millimeter blade length||Blade made of 1095 Cor-Van Steel||6.35 millimeter thick blade||Contoured Zytel Handle||Comes with Hard Shell Nylon Sheath|

 I learned of the SOG Seal Pup from a retired operator.
-Anytime we’d be talking
+Anytime we’d be talking about knives, he would always mention it.
+I finally gave in to my curiosity and bought one!

 It turned out to be a really great knife.
 It has a similar blade size to the BK16, but with a much more aggressive-looking profile.